 Please encourage your child to read their school reading book at least 3 times each week for 10 minutes, to an adult where possible, and record this in their yellow Reading Record.
-Once they have finished their school reading book, please encourage them to ask their teacher for another, or read a book of their own choosing at home.
+If at home they finish their school reading book, please encourage them to read a book of their own choosing instead.

 Please practice times tables 3 times every week by using the Times Tables Rockstars games (https://ttrockstars.com/).
 This will help your child to build their fluency and recall in maths.
 In Year 4, pupils will participate in the government's 'Multiplication Tables Check', so playing Times Tables Rockstars will help to build your child's confidence in preparation for the journey ahead.
 If you do not wish to play the game suggested, you can practise your times tables in your homework book.
 Please remember, this is part of the Year 3 homework and should be completed every week.

 You may also want to use these fortune tellers to help you learn your times tables: